-EXHIBIT 3-1 The White House Commission on Complementary Alternative Medicine Policy Guiding Principles
+TABLE 3-1 The White House Commission on CAM Policy Guiding Principles

-- 1. A wholeness orientation in healthcare delivery. - 2.
-Evidence of safety and efficacy. - 3.
-The healing capacity of the person. - 4.
-Respect for individuality. - 5.
-The right to choose treatment. - 6.
-An emphasis on health promotion and self-care. - 7.
-Partnerships as essential for integrated health care. - Education as a fundamental healthcare service.
-Education about prevention, healthful lifestyles, and the power of self-healing should be made an integral part of the curricula of all healthcare professionals and should be made available to the public at all ages. - 9.
-Dissemination of comprehensive and timely information. - 10.
-Integral public involvement.
-The input of informed consumers and other members of the public must be incorporated in setting priorities for health care and healthcare research, and in reaching policy decisions, including those related to CAM, within the public and private sectors.

-may be delivered within the context of a conventional medical practice in ways that dissociate CAM modalities from the epistemological framework that guides the tailoring of the CAM practice.
+- 1. A wholeness orientation in healthcare delivery - 2.
+Evidence of safety and efficacy - 3.
+The healing capacity of the person - 4.
+Respect for individuality - 5.
+The right to choose treatment - 6.
+An emphasis on health promotion and self-care - 7.
+Partnerships as essential for integrated health care - 8.
+Education as a fundamental healthcare service; education about prevention, healthful lifestyles, and the power of self-healing should be made an integral part of the curricula of all healthcare professionals and should be made available to the public at all ages - 9.
+Dissemination of comprehensive and timely information - 10.
+Integral public involvement; the input of informed consumers and other members of the public must be incorporated in setting priorities for health care, healthcare research, and in reaching policy decisions, including those related to CAM, within the public and private sectors - Health professions schools (e.g., medicine, nursing, pharmacy, allied health) incorporate sufficient information about CAM into the standard curriculum at the undergraduate, graduate, and postgraduate levels to enable licensed professions to competently advise patients about CAM. - National professional organizations of all CAM disciplines ensure the presence of training standards and develop practice guidelines.
+Healthcare professional licensing boards and crediting and certifying agencies (for both CAM and conventional medicine) should set competency standards in the appropriate use of both conventional medicine and CAM therapies, consistent with practitioners' scope of practice and standards of referral across health professions. - Needed is a moral commitment of openness to diverse interpretations of health and healing, a commitment to finding innovative ways of obtaining evidence, and an expansion of the knowledge base relevant and appropriate to medical practice.
+One way to honor social pluralism is in the recognition of medical pluralism, meaning the broad differences in preferences and values expressed through the public's prevalent use of CAM modalities.
+Medical pluralism should be distinguished from the cooptation of CAM therapies by conventional medical practices.
+The hazard of integration is that certain CAM therapies may be delivered within the context of a conventional medical practice in ways that dissociate CAM modalities from the epistemological framework that guides the tailoring of the CAM practice.
 The proper attitude is one of skepticism about any claim that conventional biomedical research and practice exhaustively account for the human experiences of health and healing.

-- Research aimed at answering questions about outcomes of care is crucial to ensuring that healthcare professionals provide evidence-based, comprehensive care that encourages a focus on healing, recognizes the importance of compassion and caring, emphasizes the centrality of relationship-based care, encourages patients to share in decision making about therapeutic options, and promotes choices in care that can include complementary and alternative medical therapies when appropriate. - The National Institutes of Health (NIH) and other public and private agencies sponsor research to compare the outcomes and costs of combinations of CAM and conventional medical treatments and develop models that deliver such care. - The U.S. Congress and federal agencies, in consultation with industry, research scientists, consumers, and other stakeholders, amend the current regulatory scheme for dietary supplements.
+- Research aimed at answering questions about outcomes of care is crucial to ensuring that healthcare professionals provide evidence-based, comprehensive care that encourages a focus on healing, recognizes the importance of compassion and caring, emphasizes the centrality of relationshipbased care, encourages patients to share in decision making about therapeutic options, and promotes choices in care that can include complementary and alternative medical therapies when appropriate. - The National Institutes of Health (NIH) and other public and private agencies sponsor research to compare the outcomes and costs of combinations of CAM and conventional medical treatments and develop models that deliver such care.

+The U.S. Congress and federal agencies, in consultation with industry, research scientists, consumers, and other stakeholders, amend the current regulatory scheme for dietary supplements